Mexico’s weather varies significantly by season and by region.

 Coasts: Hot and humid; can be subject to hurricanes during hurricane season (see below for details).

-Inland at Altitude: Warm, Spring like year-round, although it can become cooler during December thru March.
+Inland at Elevation: Warm, Spring-like year round, although it can become cooler during December thru March.

 Hottest Months: The hottest months are April & May in the South, and July to September on Pacific Coast (Including Baja), and extremely hot in the Yucatan May to September.